Adam-Gleave/conservation-and-video-games/pages/paper_metadata.md

     <Column id=title />
 </DataTable>

+---

-## Literature by Country
+## Literature by country

-Country of the primary author of each piece of literature.
+Country of the first author's affiliation for each paper.
+Where first authors specified an affiliated institution, their geographic distribution was strongly biased towards North American (35.4%) and European (44.7%) countries.
 Click on a country to filter the table below.

 ```sql countries_query
 select